HomyChen/ACIT3900/README.md

 - We insert the unCommonTasks to the task table
 -	We then take the unCommonTaskIDs and add them to the reapir_tasks table
 - We then call test method to get the information we just entered

+## createRepairOrderSec1.js

+### Assumption:
+- Learning about this file please read about dbFunctions.js

+At the start of the file there is a connection to the postgres database

+`insertCustomer()`:

+Parmas:
+- Takes req
+- Only uses customer information

+Returns:
+- A promise
+- Either resolve, reject
+- On resolve returns customerID

+Purpose:
+- This function takes customer information and using prepared statement (found at bottom of page) it adds customer information to DB and returns only customerID

+`insertVehicles()`:

+Parmas:
+- Takes Vehicle information, and customerID

+Returns:
+- A promise
+- Either resolve, reject
+- On resolve returns vehicleID

+Purpose:
+- This function takes vehicle information and using prepared statement (found at bottom of page) it adds vehicle information to DB and returns only vehicleID

+`createRepairOrder`()

+Params:
+- Vehicle notes, odometer, vehicleID, date promised, and dataGram

+Returns:
+- A promise either resolve or reject
+- Returns repairOrderID

+Purpose:
+- This function takes all information provided and creates a repair order and returns repairOrderID

+`insertUnCommonTasks()`:

+Params:
+- All unCommonRequests

+Return:
+- The ID of the unCommonTasks

+Purpose:
+- So each unCommon task that a user asks for is always added to the tasks table.
+- We use a for loop to create an array that is the size of the number of unCommonTasks
+- We enter the unCommonTasks and we return their task_ids

+`createWorkTasksUnCommon()`:

+Parmas:
+- reapirOrderID, unCommonTaskID

+Return:
+- An array of all workTask_IDs

+Purpose:
+- This function takes each unCommonTaskID and adds its to the reapir_tasks table and also adds a reference to the reapir_order table

+`createWorkTaskCommon()`:

+Params:
+- commonTaskID, and reapirOrderID

+Return:
+- An array of all workTask_IDs

+Purpose:
+- This function takes each CommonTaskID and adds its to the reapir_tasks table and also adds a reference to the reapir_order table

+`getInfo()`:

+Parmas:
+- taskID

+Return:
+- An array of information from DB from multiple tables

+Purpose:
+- This function is used to test if the information that was entered to the DB went to the right tables.
+- It takes a taskID and queries multiple tables to get you all the information for that entry and returns that information to the user

 ## Repair Order Documentation